 Nepal is a treasure land for the cultural heritage, sacred and spiritual sites.

-UNESCO has listed the eight of the cultural heritage of Nepal into world heritage list.
+UNESCO has listed eight of the cultural heritage of Nepal on the world heritage list.

 - Kathmandu Durbar Square

 The heritage sites of Nepal reflect the cultural value which holds the historical importance of the country.

 You can get a glimpse of rich art and culture in these world heritage sites of Nepal.
 Thus, you can enjoy the sightseeing of beautiful architectural structures in the world heritage sites of Nepal.

 Nepal is also known as the colorful land of vibrant festivals.

 Each community has its own set of unique culture, traditions and so their festivals.
 And many of the festivals have been celebrated for centuries.

 Most of the festivals have religious importance.
 And some of them are basically based on the important events from ancient mythology and epic literature.